 Is The Workplace A Jungle?

-workplaceI couldn’t agree more whenever people describe the workplace as “a jungle.”
-I have worked long enough – thirty years in eight different institutions in two countries – that I have enough reasons to concur with that description.
+I couldn’t agree more whenever people describe the workplace as “a jungle.”
+I have worked for over thirty years in eight different institutions in two countries, so I have enough reasons to concur with that description.
 There are uncanny similarities in the behavior of people inhabiting the working environment and the animals in the forest.
-Even the patterns of relationships between people in the field of work resembles the way the living creatures in the wild treat each other.
-Thus, they say, in the workplace “only the fittest survive.”
+Even the patterns of relationships between people in the field of work resemble how the living creatures in the wild treat each other.
+Thus, they say, in the workplace, “only the fittest survive.”

 Predators lurk in the shadows.
 It could be a big cat hiding in the bushes or a mighty bird hovering above.
-These predators could the “people upstairs” or somebody from among you “downstairs.”
+These predators could be the “people upstairs” or somebody from among you “downstairs.”

 The point I wish to drive at when I posited that they (the bosses) are predators is that they are at the top of the food chain and like it or not, when you agreed to work for them, you entered their territory.
 They dictate the terms and conditions of your employment.
-That doesn’t sound good but it’s the reality in the workplace.
+That doesn’t sound good, but it’s the reality in the workplace.

-What about the predators among you “downstairs”.
+What about the predators among you “downstairs.”

 Wherever you work, you’ll encounter malevolent individuals.
 So, be careful.
 Beware of the wolf in sheep’s clothing.
 These are co-workers who camouflage themselves as your friends but would stab you in the back when they have the chance.